 MRWC’s first phase of improved access on Otter River.
 2012

-A primitive paddling launch was established along Plant Rd, off Rt 101, in East Templeton.
-This will permit paddlers to go upstream, south, towards the Otter River Conservation Area in Gardner.
-This area is a rustic paddle through a marsh and is flat water.
-Be prepared to carry over beaver dams along the way.
-The paddle is a fine opportunity to do wildlife viewing.
+In 2012, a primitive paddling launch was established along Plant Rd, off Rt 101, in East Templeton.
+This permitted paddlers to go upstream, south, towards the Otter River Conservation Area in Gardner.
+Now the expanded Upper Otter River Blue Trail permits paddler to explore a longer stretch of this river.

 New: MRWC “launches” upper Millers and Otter River Blue Trail segments!
 2017